Fee-Free Open Mortgages

 Mixed-rate Mortgage

-Mortgage payments remain fixed for first ten years.
-From them on, they will be updated in line with current 12-month Euribor +0.55%1.
+Mortgage payments remain fixed for the first ten years.
+From then on, they will be updated in line with current 12-month Euribor +0.55%1.

 Rest of mortgage term: